 Warming up for 'Zing A Cappella' in 2012, with Musical Director Rose McGee.

-BCS continued under the direction of our Music Team and several guest directors in 2017, before appointing Kelly Shepard as Musical Director in November 2017.
+BCS continued under the direction of our Music Team and several guest directors in 2017, before appointing Kelly Shepard, a highly skilled and talented barbershopper from the U.S.A., as Musical Director in November 2017.